nairitya03/CTF-WriteUps/THM/Madeye's Castle/README.md

 Nmap done: 1 IP address (1 host up) scanned in 53.17 seconds.
 ```
-We had smb port open lets explore that...
+We have smb port open lets explore that...
 ```bash
  smbclient -NL //10.10.50.42                                                                                                  1 ⨯